 These online courses are a great way to expand your knowledge on certain topics for free.
 But online learning is not only limited to these platforms.
 Increasingly, free apps are offering people ways to learn new skills with their smartphones.

 From coding skills to foreign languages, apps can help you fit learning into your busy schedule.
-Check out these Android apps that will help you learn new skills anywhere, at any time.
+Check out how you can learn a new language with Rosetta Stone or look at these Android apps that will help you learn new skills anywhere, at any time.